scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 - `map<int32, Segments> segments`: Represents a separate list of segments for each path segment type.
 The key is the integer representation of the corresponding `SegmentType`.
 - `SegmentRegistrationResponse`: an empty message returned as an acknowledgement upon success.

+## Path MTU {#path-mtu}

+Paths represent a sequence of ASes and inter-AS links; each with possibly different MTUs.
+As a result, a path has an effective MTU which is the least of the MTUs of each link and ASes it traverses.
+The relevant MTUs for calculating a path's effective MTU are available from the segments used in its construction:

+* The MTU of the first and last ASes (represented by the mtu field of the corresponding [AS Entries](#ase-sign))
+* The MTU of each inter-AS link or peering link (indicated by the ingress_mtu field of each [](#hopentry) or the peer_mtu field of each [](#peerentry) used)
+* The MTU of any intra-AS network traversed if the ingress and egress interfaces of a hop exist on two different border routers

+Regarding the later point: A SCION host using a path segment has no means of knowing whether a given hop implies traversing the corresponding AS' internal network or not, nor whether a possibly larger MTU applies.
+In addition, a SCION control plane implementation is NOT REQUIRED to account for this in the hop's ingress_mtu.
+As a result, a scion host building a path must assume that all hops are additionally constrained by the internal network MTU of each AS traversed.

+This could be optimized if the control plane implementations made the hop's ingress_mtu field no greater than the MTU of the path between the two border routers involved in that hop.
+However existing implementations have not historically done this.

 # Path Lookup {#lookup}

 The *path lookup* is a fundamental building block of SCION's path management, as it enables endpoints to obtain path segments found during path exploration and registered during path registration.
 This allows the endpoints to construct end-to-end paths from the set of possible path segments returned by the path lookup process.
 The lookup of paths still happens in the control plane, whereas the construction of the actual end-to-end paths happens in the data plane.